targetteal/o2-pt/rule-book.md

 ### Asynchronous Proposals

-Structural changes can be proposed outside _Circle Meetings_ and are automatically adopted if all _Circle_ members declare that they don't have any objections.
+Structural changes can be proposed outside _Circle Meetings_ and are automatically adopted if all _Circle Members_ declare that they don't have any objections.
 If any objections are raised, the proposal must be escalated to the _Adapt Mode_ of a _Circle Meeting_.

 It's up to the Secretary to define how this process is accomplished.

 ## Select Mode

-The goal of the _Select Mode_ is to select _Circle_ members to fill the three structural _Roles_: Facilitator, Secretary and Inner Link.
+The goal of the _Select Mode_ is to select _Circle Members_ to fill the three structural _Roles_: Facilitator, Secretary and Inner Link.

 Anyone in the _Circle_ can ask for the Facilitator to jump to the _Select Mode_ and perform an election for one of the three elected _Roles_.
 If that is the case, this should be done immediately.